Holland Tunnel fire: Emergency response

-Port Authority patrolmen in the tube east and west of the truck radioed in to advise of the blockage (8:48 a.m.) then to advise of the fire (8:56 a.m.).
-They assisted drivers to escape to the north tube through cross-passages.
-Tunnel staff entered the New Jersey portal to evacuate the occupants there and started to reverse vehicles out, while a wrecker crew drove the wrong way along the south tube and began fighting the fire at the site of the truck where it started.
+Port Authority patrolmen in the tube east and west of the truck radioed in to advise of the blockage at 8:48 a.m., then to advise of the fire at 8:56 a.m.
+They assisted drivers to the north tube through cross-passages.
+Tunnel staff entered the New Jersey portal to evacuate people there and started to reverse vehicles out, while a wrecker crew drove the wrong way along the south tube and began fighting the fire at the site of the truck where it started.
 At the time of the fire, the tunnel was operated by the Port Authority, which had control of various other transportation facilities in the area as well.
 Consequently, they had a wrecker crew at the eastern end of the south tube.
 They initiated firefighting operations at the site of the fire with a 1.5 in hose about five minutes after it started.
 However, they soon realized that they needed extra assistance due to the confined nature of the fire.

 The Jersey City Fire Department (JCFD) was alerted at 9:05 a.m., and the New York City Fire Department (FDNY) was alerted at 9:12 a.m.
 The FDNY crew set up a command post in the north tunnel at a cross passage near to the fire.
 They relieved the wrecker crew and transmitted a 2nd alarm at 9:30 a.m.
 When the JCFD crews arrived at the tunnel portal, they also sent requests for more firefighters and for breathing equipment.
 The crews also worked on placing illumination inside the tunnel.
 The FDNY and JCFD called up 29 firefighting trucks of varying types and borrowed four more trucks with breathing apparatus from Consolidated Edison.
 In total there were about 63 emergency response vehicles (including police, medical units, Port Authority vehicles and supervisory vehicles).

 Hot smoke caused a second fire to start, in a group of trucks apparently carrying paint and turpentine approximately 350 ft west of the original fire.
 After this, the tunnel ventilation system was turned to full exhaust and full supply in order to extract smoke and reduce the likelihood of other spontaneous ignitions.
 New Jersey firefighters succeeded in extinguishing the second fire, and cleared a path for emergency vehicles to the first fire site where they linked up with the New York firefighters.

 The tunnel fire main, a 6 in water pipe cast directly into the secondary concrete lining, continued to function throughout the fire.
 The FDNY supplemented this with water from a 2.5 in hose.
 The fire was the first time in the FDNY's history that it had been required to use four rescue squad vehicles at the same fire.